collective/collective.searchandreplace/README.rst

 Compatibility
 -------------

+From version 8.0, we are compatible with
+Plone 4.3, 5.1 and 5.2.

+.. warning:: 8.0 is not backward-compatible.

+   - The Python API of the searchandreplace utility has changed.
+If your setup customizes searchandreplace, it will need some work.

+   - String fields are now searched.
+You can turn that feature off to keep 7.x functionality by setting the registry ``include_textline_fields`` to ``False``

-From collective.searchandreplace version 5.0, we are compatible with Plone 4.3 and 5.0.
+From version 5.0, we are compatible with
+Plone 4.3 and 5.0.

 The collective.searchandreplace product was initally built for use